golemfoundation/wildland-client/Documentation/setup.rst

     cd docker
     docker-compose build
-    docker-compose run wildland-fuse
+    docker-compose run wildland-client

-To create and mount the example containers, run ``wl-example``. wildland-fuse is mounted in ``/home/user/mnt`` and the log is in ``/tmp/wlfuse.log``.
+To create and mount the example containers, run ``wl-example``. wildland-client is mounted in ``/home/user/mnt`` and the log is in ``/tmp/wlfuse.log``.

 Running tests: